realmazharhussain/blog/content/posts/ultimate-gtk-playground.md

 1. Make sure the file/module that contains `Application.run()` call can be imported in live interpreter mode (running the interpreter directly)
 1. Replace the `Application.run()` call with `Gio.Task.run_in_thread()` call passing a wrapper around `Application.run` as `task_func` (argument of `Gio.Task.run_in_thread()`).
+1. Run the interpreter directly.
+1. Import the file/module that contains `Gio.Task.run_in_thread()` call.
+1. If the `Gio.Task.run_in_thread()` call is inside another function, call that function.
+Otherwise, do nothing.

-1. Now, the app will start running but you'll still be able to input more code into the interpreter prompt and read/modify any part of your app while it is running.
+The app will start running but you'll still be able to input more code into the interpreter prompt and read/modify any part of your app while it is running.

 ## Example (Python)